jverzani/PolynomialFactors.jl/README.md

 ```

-For some problems, big integers are necessary to express the problem:
+For some problems big integers are necessary to express the problem:

 ```
 julia> x = variable(BigInt)